joelhawksley/identity/components/slides.md

 # [fit] Data Flow

-^ So remember how React encouraged functional purity, minimizing side-affects?
+^ So remember how React encouraged simple data flow, minimizing side-affects?

 ---

 # [fit] Values > Objects

-^ By passing values into our components instead of objects, we're seeing similar benefits.
+^ By passing *values* into our components instead of *objects*, we're seeing similar benefits.

 ---